dragon-fire-fly/organisation_app_api/README.md

 The project has been split into two parts - the back-end constructed with [Django REST Framework](https://www.django-rest-framework.org/) and the frontend supercharged with [React](https://react.dev/).

-More information on the front-end of the site can be found in the [front-end README](https://github.com/dragon-fire-fly/organisation_app_frontend).
+More information on the front-end of the site can be found in the [front-end repository](https://github.com/dragon-fire-fly/organisation_app_frontend).

 Link to the live site - [EventTrove Live Site](https://organisation-app-frontend.herokuapp.com/)

 Link to the live API - [EventTrove Live API](https://organisation-app-api.herokuapp.com/)

-Link to the front-end repository - [EventTrove Back-End Repo](https://github.com/dragon-fire-fly/organisation_app_frontend)
+Link to the front-end repository - [EventTrove Front-End Repo](https://github.com/dragon-fire-fly/organisation_app_frontend)

 ## User Stories